-- Item 18: Section 1.7.1 Five Year Review, item i. is revised by changing the "50/30/20 Settlement Strategy to "70/30 Settlement Strategy" as per OPA 21. - Item 19: Section 4.1.1.4.3 reference to Section 3.1.8.2 is revised to Section 3.1.7.2.
-Section reference adjusted due to renumbering as a result of OPA 21. - Item 20: Section 4.1.1.4.2 Stormwater Management Policies, add a new policy 11 which reads: "Developing Communities shall be subject to the Watershed policies found in Section 4.1.1.3 as they relate to stormwater management. - Item 21: Section 4.8.3.1 Public Sewer and Water Policies, under policy 4.8.3.1.5 change the reference from Section 3.1.8 to 3.1.7.
-Section reference adjusted due to renumbering as a result of OPA 21. - Item 22: Section 4.8.3.1.15 after an existing designated "Rural Settlement Area" add "known as Riverfront Estates". - Item 23: Section 5.3.1 Zoning By-law at the end of policy 1 add the following sentence: "Council will update its zoning by-law no less than three years after the approval of an official plan five-year review.
-This is to meet the requirements of the Planning Act. - Item 24: Section 5.3.3 Holding Zones, under policy 1 remove "or "h"" after may utilize the Holding Symbol "H".
-The small 'h' will be reserved to restrict heights in the zoning by-law. - Item 25: Words or terms that are defined in the Provincial Policy Statement and that have a slightly different spelling throughout the document will be revised to be consistent with PPS terminology and will be presented in bold and italicized throughout the document (i.e. brownfield sites vs brownfield properties). - Item 26: Section 5.14, replace the definitions of 'gross density' and 'net density' with the following: "Gross density means the total number of dwelling units divided by the total project area."
-"Net density means the total number of dwelling units divided by the area of land (project area) in exclusively residential use, including lanes and parking area internal to developments and private amenity areas, but excluding public streets
+Item 18: Section 1.7.1 Five Year Review, item i. is revised by changing the "50/30/20 Settlement Strategy to "70/30 Settlement Strategy" as per OPA 21.

+Item 19: Section 4.1.1.4.3 reference to Section 3.1.8.2 is revised to Section 3.1.7.2.
+Section reference adjusted due to renumbering as a result of OPA 21.

+Item 20: Section 4.1.1.4.2 Stormwater Management Policies, add a new policy 11 which reads: "Developing Communities shall be subject to the Watershed policies found in Section 4.1.1.3 as they relate to stormwater management.

+Item 21: Section 4.8.3.1 Public Sewer and Water Policies, under policy 4.8.3.1.5 change the reference from Section 3.1.8 to 3.1.7.
+Section reference adjusted due to renumbering as a result of OPA 21.

+Section 4.8.3.1.14 under Public Sewer and Water Policies is repealed and replaced with "The extension of municipal water and sewer infrastructure beyond the limits of the Almonte Ward to support new development will be prohibited, except where required to service urban areas as identified in a Master Servicing Plan and except as permitted in policy 4.8.3.1.15 below."

+Item 23: Section 4.8.3.1.15 after an existing designated "Rural Settlement Area" add "known as Riverfront Estates".

+Section 5.3.1 Zoning By-law at the end of policy 1 add the following sentence: "Council will update its zoning by-law no less than three years after the approval of an official plan five-year review.
+This is to meet the requirements of the Planning Act.

+Item 25: Section 5.3.3 Holding Zones, under policy 1 remove "or "h"" after may utilize the Holding Symbol "H".
+The small 'h' will be reserved to restrict heights in the zoning by-law.

+Item 26: Words or terms that are defined in the Provincial Policy Statement and that have a slightly different spelling throughout the document will be revised to be consistent with PPS terminology and will be presented in bold and italicized throughout the document (i.e. brownfield sites vs brownfield properties).

+Item 27: Section 5.14, replace the definitions of 'gross density' and 'net density' with the following:

+"Gross density means the total number of dwelling units divided by the total project area."

-(right-of-way), parks and open space, infrastructure (e.g. stormwater management facilities) and all non-residential uses.
+"Net density means the total number of dwelling units divided by the area of land (project area) in exclusively residential use, including lanes and parking area internal to developments and private amenity areas, but excluding public streets (right-of-way), parks and open space, infrastructure (e.g. stormwater management facilities) and all non-residential uses.